Natalie Portman, at 13, experienced 'sexual terrorism'

 (CNN)Natalie Portman said experiencing "sexual terrorism" at the age of 13 made her feel the need to cover her body and inhibit expression.

-The award-winning actress shared her traumatic experience on Saturday while addressing a crowd of thousands gathered in downtown Los Angeles for the Women's March.
+The award-winning actress shared her traumatic experience Saturday while addressing a crowd of thousands gathered in downtown Los Angeles for the Women's March.

 A year later, when the movie was released, she opened her first fan letter.
 It was a "rape fantasy" from a man.